 FOCE in Antarctica

-Most recently, the antFOCE experiment was installed in shallow water off of Casey Station in Antarctica.
+Most recently, the antFOCE experiment was installed under ice in the shallow waters near Casey Station in Antarctica.
 This experiment demonstrated the ability of FOCE systems to collect valuable data in even the harshest environments.

 Like any experimental system, FOCE has weaknesses.
 For example, FOCE enclosures may expose test subjects to conditions different from the natural environment.
-Researchers have responded to this limitation by including open plots in their experimental design to take into account any factors introduced by the presence of enclosures.
+Researchers have responded to this concern by including non CO2 replicates in their experimental design to take into account any factors introduced by the presence of enclosures.

 Another limitation of the FOCE systems is that they are complicated and relatively expensive.
 This limits scientists’ ability to replicate their experiments and test large numbers of sites and organisms.